AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-curve-fitting-101-part-2-least-squares-data-fitting.md

 Here's a graph of our points:

-{% include posts/picture.html img="data2" ext="png" alt="Plotting the four data points we were given." shadow=false %}
+{% include posts/picture.html img="data2" ext="PNG" alt="Plotting the four data points we were given." shadow=false %}

 To me, that looks like a parabola.
 For that reason, I'm going to fit a degree-two polynomial (a quadratic).